- Are you a health registered professional interested in improving outcomes for people affected by dementia?

 - Working alongside Care Home staff and/or GP Practicesin promoting the best outcomes for people with dementia

 - Holding a caseload of people with dementia to offer support at points of transition along their journey, ensuring timely and proactive intervention

 - Working closely with the persons support network to identify signs of change to intervene early to avoid crisis

 - Working collaboratively with other services to advise and ensure proactive support

 - Supporting a diagnosis of dementia and providing long term case management for those with a diagnosis of dementia

 You will be part of the multi-disciplinary team, working collaboratively and in receipt of regular clinical and caseload supervision.
 You will be supported to identify and access training for the role and induction will include our service developed competency framework for working with dementia.

 You will join an exciting, innovative and award-winning service, which embraces change and consistently seeks to promote quality and psychological approaches in all aspects of our service delivery.

-The core working hours are Monday-Friday 9am-5pm however the service currently operates Monday to Friday 8am-6pm and so requires flexibility to work 8am-4pm or 10am-6pm as part of the service Access Point.
+The core working hours are Monday-Friday 9am-5pm.
+The service also operates an Access Point from 8am-6pm and so requires flexibility to work 8am-4pm and/or 10am-6pm when required.